Skip to main content

 Yes.
 Past and current grantees are encouraged to apply, although careful attention must be paid to our eligibility criteria should any changes be made in the future.

-Lastly, organizations receiving funding may be asked to share a testimonial via ASL video or written English/Spanish of what they have accomplished and how the grant impacted their organization.
+Lastly, organizations receiving funding may be asked to share a testimonial via ASL video or written English of what they have accomplished and how the grant impacted their organization.
 This testimonial is separate from the interim and final report.

 We recognize that a large part of the work towards collective care for our deaf communities exists outside of the non-profit 501(c)(3) framework.
 Unfortunately, because of government regulations, we are limited to working within this framework.